 - Reliability.
 The AGA didn't start putting a program in place to certify grass-fed meat operations until 2007 and it won't be fully implemented until sometime in 2008.
 If you're reading this before the Food Alliance starts AGA certification, you're relying entirely on the honesty of the rancher.

 - Finally, keep in mind AGA is for Ruminants only.
 That is cattle, sheep and eventually goats.
 It doesn't cover poultry or pork since those animals must consume grains as a part of their diet.

 Certified Humane is a program run by Humane Farm Animal Care.
 Producers that use their logo must follow these general guidelines.

 "The Animal Care Standards require that livestock have access to clean and sufficient food and water; that their environment is not dangerous to their health; that they have sufficient protection from weather elements; that they have sufficient space allowance in order for them to move naturally; and other features to ensure the safety, health and comfort of the animal."

 There are two beneficiaries of the Certified Humane label.
 The animals benefit because they're treated better and have a higher quality of life.
 The environment benefits because Certified Humane prohibits the use of antibiotics and growth hormone...two things that leak into groundwater and can make their way into human water supplies.

-If you're concerned about long-term health of the environment, the elimination of antibiotics and growth hormone alone make Certified Humane worth looking for.
+If you're concerned about the long-term health of the environment, eliminating antibiotics and growth hormone alone makes Certified Humane worth looking for.
 The biggest drawback is price.
-It costs more money to give animals freedom to roam and frequently consumers aren't willing or able to pay extra for that.
+It costs more money to give animals freedom to roam, and frequently, consumers aren't willing or able to pay extra for that.

 To ensure compliance, companies allowed to use the Certified Humane label are monitored by organizations like the American Society for the Prevention of Cruelty to Animals (ASPCA) and the Humane Society.